Nigerian Christian Churches of All Denominations Threatened by Terrorists

 Further investigations by TruthNigeria reveal that while seized communities remain no-go zones for the majority Christian landowners, terrorists extort residents in the remaining areas, imposing harsh levies and kidnapping for ransom.

-In 2022, Saul set up an N.G.O, Equipping the Persecuted Christians in Nigeria, primarily to provide succor to victims of attacks by the Fulani militia in Northern Nigeria, providing the displaced victims with relief items including food, clothes, medical care and scholarships for the young ones who are still in school.
+Saul set up an NGO, Equipping the Persecuted Christians (ETP) in Nigeria, in 2019 to give humanitarian aid to Christians attacked by Fulani ethnic militia.
+ETP provides the displaced victims with relief items including food, clothes, medical care and scholarships for the youth.

-According to Saul, the motive behind the unending onslaught by the radical Islamists go beyond religious conversion.
+According to Saul, the motive behind the unending onslaught by the radical Islamists goes beyond land-grabbing from Christians to make room for Muslim settlers.

 “The Islamists are specifically targeting Nigeria because it is one of the countries with the most mineral resources and huge oil reserves.
-If they can conquer Nigeria, they can conquer the whole of Africa”, he said during the podcast.
+If they can conquer Nigeria, they can conquer the whole of Africa”, he said.

-“In the last decade, we have seen a huge increase in attacks against Christians in Nigeria perpetrated by radical Islam primarily through the Fulani tribe which is coming from up north through Chad and Niger”, he continued to say.
+“In the last decade, we have seen a huge increase in attacks against Christians in Nigeria perpetrated by radical Islamists primarily through the Fulani tribe which is coming from up north through Chad and Niger”, he went on to say.

 “The Islamists are using death by a thousand attacks.
 What they do is to roam about in a band of 100 or 200 or a thousand and they go after the small towns surrounding the major cities, gaining territory, gaining ground and gaining more population.

-“Almost 10,000 Christians have been displaced from their villages.
-They can no longer return to their homes and have been forced to live in internal refugee camps”, he added.
+“After the Black Christmas attacks in Central Plateau in 2023, almost 10,000 Christians have been displaced from their villages.
+They can no longer return to their homes and have been forced to live in internal refugee camps,” he added.

-On 3rd May 2025, the National President of the Mwaghavul Youth Movement, Kyesmang Yusuf, stated that more than 65,000 villagers have been displaced and 6,111 houses destroyed as a result of the attacks on the Mwaghavul ethnic nationality in Mangu county of Plateau State by the Fulani ethnic militia.
+On May 3, 2025, the National President of the Mwaghavul Youth Movement, Kyesmang Yusuf, stated that more than 65,000 villagers displaced and 6,111 houses destroyed as a result of the attacks on the Mwaghavul ethnic nationality in Mangu county of Plateau State by the Fulani ethnic militia.

-Earlier in March, 2025, a member of the House of Representatives representing Kwande/Ushongo Federal Constituency in Benue State, Hon Terseer Ugbor, raised the alarm that suspected Fulani herdsmen have taken over 40 percent of the entire land in Benue State with thousands of people displaced.
+Earlier in March, 2025, a member of the House of Representatives representing Kwande/Ushongo Federal Constituency in Benue State, Hon Terseer Ugbor, raised the alarm that suspected Fulani herdsmen have taken more than 40 percent of the land in Benue State with thousands of people displaced.

 Attacks spreading to southern Nigeria

-Previously confined to Nigeria’s northwest, armed Fulani militants are now infiltrating the southwest, transforming peaceful towns into conflict zones.
-Southwest states including Ondo, Ekiti, Ogun, Osun, and Oyo face a surge in insurgent activity as militants establish forest strongholds, carry out abductions, and issue threats of territorial conquest, according to a recent report by TruthNigeria.
+Previously confined to Nigeria’s Northwest, armed Fulani bandit-terrorists are now infiltrating the Southwest, transforming peaceful towns into conflict zones.
+Southwest states, including Ondo, Ekiti, Ogun, Osun, and Oyo face a surge in insurgent activity, as militants establish forest strongholds, carry out abductions, and issue threats of territorial conquest, according to a recent report by TruthNigeria.

 Local security forces report that dozens of militant cells have taken root in the dense forest corridors of the region, a development that threatens not only regional stability but also vital economic infrastructure, including oil transport and agricultural supply chains.

-These attacks prompted a Catholic–inspired group, International Society for Civil Liberties and the Rule of Law (Intersociety) to accuse the Nigerian government of planning to expand the activities of Islamic jihadists to the heavily Christian southeastern part of Nigeria under the guise of state ranching projects.
+These attacks prompted a Catholic–inspired group, Intersociety, to accuse the Nigerian government of planning to expand the activities of Islamic jihadists to the heavily Christian southeastern part of Nigeria under the guise of state ranching projects.

 Ebere Inyama is an Imo state – based conflict reporter for TruthNigeria.